Have you ever smoked a turkey? It can be a bit overwhelming the first time, but once you learn the right steps, it's not difficult at all.

 2. Spices to use for your smoked turkey

 The right spices and herbs make all the difference in the flavor of your bird.
 There are no rules about which flavors to use on a Thanksgiving turkey, but some are more traditionally used than others.
-When you've chosen your spices, you'll want to create a good rub and apply it to the turkey before cooking.

 While a rub isn't essential for a good smoked turkey, it can certainly help to make your turkey even more flavorful.
 Some people use brine or rub.

 While there are rubs you can buy, it is even better to make your own specialty rub to make turkey uniquely your own.
-Some ingredients people use for a turkey rub include:

 - salt or Kosher salt